Internet Gateway: Finding Fiber

 If you don’t have an option for dedicated fiber connection where your market is, take a good look at how many towers you might need to reach an urban centre that does.
 If you can keep each tower less than 25 km / 15 mi apart from each other with good line of sight, you can usually set up a pretty solid backbone of your own.

-You’ll still want to minimize the number of towers between you and your gateway, because every one of them will be a single point of failure that could take down your whole network – but built correctly, it’s still a way to get a one up on your competition by being able to bring the fastest gateway around into your market.
+You’ll still want to minimize the number of towers between you and your gateway, because every one of them will be a single point of failure that could take down your whole network – but built correctly, it’s still a way to get a one up on your competition by being able to bring the fastest service first into your market.

 Author: Matt Beaton